wenchitseng/Alteryx_Demand_Elasticity/README.md

 🖋️ Conclusion:
-This product is highly likely to be an essential good, such as tissue, eggs, bread, etc.
+This product is highly likely to be an **essential good**, such as tissue, eggs, bread, etc.